Dorm vs Apartment: Pros & Cons Of Both

 Dorms are much more secure than apartments and you will be glad to find out that there are only a few things to worry about if you choose a dorm.
 From finding someone to fix your leaking kitchen taps to managing your time everything is a bit easier when you are selecting dorms.

+So, is it better to live in a dorm or apartment?
+Based on our factors, a dorm is better for early years like freshman and sophomore, and a apartment is better for junior and senior years as you mature towards graduation.
 Who do you think won the dorm vs apartment debate?
 There is no best or worst choice here.
 This choice is as confusing as deciding which college to go for.
 However, each of the options has its own unique perks and challenges and taking decisions gets a lot easier when you know what you desire.
 You will need to weigh all the costs associated with dorm and apartment living to determine which is a better fit for you.
 According to our choice, for the initial period, you can choose to stay in the dorm to test the waters, and then move outdoors after the first year if you think it’s time.
 In the end, it is a decision that truly comes down to individual needs and preferences.
 We hope this guide makes the tough choice a little easier to make.